microsoft/PubSec-Info-Assistant/docs/deployment/upgrade.md

     }
 }
 ```
 - Next you need to make some surgical changes to the Cosmos DB instance, where we copy the tag arrays from the tagsdb to the statusdb.
-To perform this action run the command below in a terminal windwo
+To perform this action run the command below in a terminal window
 ```bash
 make merge-databases
 ```
-- Next we need to update all configuration refernces in the various apps to point at the key vault, storage account, cosmos db and serach index in the old 1.0 deployment.
+- Next we need to update all configuration references in the various apps to point at the key vault, storage account, cosmos db and search index in the old 1.0 deployment.
 To do this run the following command in a terminal:
 ```bash
 make run-repoint
 -
 ```
-- We should highlight the above 3 commands can be executed as a single process by running the command, but it is adviseable to do each step independently.
+- We should highlight the above 3 commands can be executed as a single process by running the command, but it is advisable to do each step independently.
 ```bash
 make repoint
 ```